carla-paloma/book-club/about.markdown

 **I want to lead the next club session, is this okay?**

 Sure!
 Anyone in the book club can lead the group.
-Just express your interest prior ZOOM gathering.
+Just express your interest prior our jit.si gathering.

 **What are the minimum and maximum number of members?**

 The maximum amount of members is ten.

-**When will your first meeting take place?**
+**When will the next meeting take place?**

 You have 4 weeks to read the book.
-After 4 weeks, you will receive details to a ZOOM gathering.
+After 4 weeks, you will receive details to a jit.si gathering.
 Because of time zone differences, there will be two different ZOOM gatherings.
 Not all members will be able to hangout digitally at once.
 仕様がない / It can't be helped.